HamaIndustries/Rochefort-Mills/warez/dev/README.md

-This folder contains the source code used for compiling FOXTROT.jpg.
+FLOPSTER Disks contain Siltware, raw bytecode dredged from the sacred waters of the JPEG and purified into hidden classes.

-Compile it using the command:
+This folder contains the source code used for compiling FOXTROT.jpg using the command:

 `python3 make.py floppy.jpg FoxTrotProgram.class FOXTROT.jpg SinisterFox.class SinisterGoal.class`